BSc (Hons)

 You will benefit from links to professional and industry bodies, including Cisco Networking Academy and the BCS, the Chartered Institute for IT.

 Develop your knowledge in computer systems and networks, programming, secure systems, computer system architecture, database systems, and modelling.
 You will graduate with an understanding of emerging trends in computer science, such as those in software development, artificial intelligence and distributed computing.
+During your course you will have the opportunity to attend occasional field trips.

 An optional placement year between Year 2 and 3 provides you with the opportunity to enhance your employability, business understanding and professional skills.